jsbin/learn/public/blog/_drafts/twdtw-2.md

 Code folding, matched brackets, trailing white spaces, and more.
 We all have our favourite features in the editors we love, and CodeMirror comes with a great deal of addons that historically I've been careful about enabling (since it adds to the footprint of the jsbin.js script request).

-I've releases a dev feature (i.e. there's no interface, [yet](https://github.com/jsbin/jsbin/pull/1224)) that allows you to enable a slew of addons from your browser console.
+I've releases a dev feature (i.e. there's no interface, [yet](https://github.com/jsbin/jsbin/pull/1224)) that allows you to enable to lazy-load in a slew of addons from your browser console.
 For example, in the console if you run the following then refresh:

 ```js
 jsbin.settings.addons.fold = true;